digiaiiris/tuntilukkarihelp/README.md

 The work day may sometime se quite hectic or even filled with total chaos.
 At the completion of the day, it may be difficult to sort out what you have been doing, and above all, unto which work entries would you divide your day into.

-> Use the slightest opportunities of obvious tasks to record hours to them.
+> Tip: Use the slightest opportunities of obvious tasks to record hours to them.
 Even if you spent 5 minutes on a telephone — if you got a straightforward project task to record it into, use it!
 You've got 25 minutes extra to engage in other, not so clearly expressable matters of work.

 ## Use Outlook Calendar Excessively during the Day to Keep Track of your Doings

 This tip suits only for calendar oriented people whose days are filled with meetings, accompanied with sporadic times of "real work".

-> During the day, mark every thing you've been doing to your Outlook calendar as tentative meetings.
+> Tip: During the day, mark every thing you've been doing to your Outlook calendar as tentative meetings.
 Let us say you finished with a meeting and had 30 minutes to do some "real work" before the next one.
 To keep track of your doings, mark that half an hour in your calendar as an event, writing down what you've been doing.
 At the end of the day, you can use Tuntilukkari to record these events into Workday.

 ## Include Context Switching in the Work Entries

 It takes normal people 23 minutes to orientate yourself when switching from one kind of work to another ([source](https://www.loom.com/blog/cost-of-context-switching)).
 When your day is full with context switches it is often frustrating to add up the working hours at the end of the day.
-> Even though it may feel like you were not accomplishing much, do not fool yourself to write down less hours than you have been spending.
+> Tip: Even though it may feel like you were not accomplishing much, do not fool yourself to write down less hours than you have been spending.

-> Times of context switching should be assigned to the tasks at hand.
+> Tip: Times of context switching should be assigned to the tasks at hand.
 For example, it is a good practice to record 1,5 hours for a one-hour meeting if it meant you had to orientate yourself either before or after the meeting.

 # Development Roadmap